 JA Inspire is a career-based event filled with learning experiences that are designed by individual industry teams to align with what the industry will need from its future employees.
-Unlike traditional career fairs, the students do the interviewing rather than the employer.
-They ask questions of volunteers from local businesses and learn about skills that will be in demand when they graduate.
-They participate in hands-on activities, often using actual equipment or tools used on a job.
-The event is designed to transform students' abstract ideas about work into tangible ambitions and plans, and to build their soft skills.
+Each company participating in the virtual event will create career videos that explain their industry: what a typical day looks like, education/training needed, salary, work environment, etc. Students will also get to experience watching hands on tasks they perform within that job.
+The event is designed to transform students' abstract ideas about work into tangible ambitions and plans.

-JA of South Dakota would like to thank JA USA© and JA of Kentuckiana along with local staff, educators, counselors, career advisors, the SD Department of Labor & Regulation, and SDMyLife powered by Xello for their contributions to the development of this curriculum.
+JA of South Dakota would like to thank JA USA[©] and JA of Kentuckiana along with local staff, educators, counselors, career advisors, the SD Department of Labor & Regulation, and SDMyLife powered by Xello for their contributions to the development of this curriculum.